 The German fighter will win most of the time.
 They can maneuver and pick spots.
 If you were a straggler, there’s a good chance you are going to go down.

-Help me understand why an isolated B17 would be an automatic underdog vs a German fighter.
-When we visited the B17 at Dover Air Force Base in November it became immediately clear to me why they called it the “Flying Fortress.”
+Help me understand why the B17 is an automatic underdog vs the German fighter.
+When we visited Dover Air Force Base in November I was impressed with its massive firepower.
+No wonder they called it the “Flying Fortress.”

-With 5 heavy machine guns, the B17 has massive firepower, more than the German fighter… so surely an advantage?
+With 10 heavy machine guns, it has much more firepower than the German fighter… so surely that gives the B17 has an advantage in a 1 on 1 fight?

-However, the extent of the danger to the isolated B17 depends on a variety of factors.
 How much fuel did the German fighter have, how many passes could it make at you?
-It might not get you on one pass, but it might come around again.
+If it has enough fuel it might not get you on one pass, but it might come around again.
 As I keep mentioning, the Germans key weakness was their lack of fuel.

 A lone B17 would be in very big trouble against an ME262.

 We were attacked by a ME 262 on a mission.
 We didn’t even know they had one.
-Our Intel knew it but they never told us.
+Our Intel knew it but they never told us about it.

 My crew was flying over the North Sea coming back from outside of Bremen.
 We were 20,000 feet up.